gvanastasov/codebook-typescript/README.md

 # **Codebook - Typescript**
+Welcome to Codebook - your comprehensive guide to learning TypeScript!
 Learn by examples from zero to hero in typescript.
-This repository was used a practice and resource gathering for with the intent to give a crash course in learning typescript.
-Some topics might not be covered in depth, or might be missing.
+This repository serves as a valuable resource for beginners and experienced developers alike, offering a curated collection of examples and explanations to help you master TypeScript.

 ## **Quick Start**

-1. clone repo
-2. install dependencies `npm install`
-3. compile typescript `npm run build`
+Follow these steps to get started with Codebook:

+1. Clone the repository to your local machine.
+2. Install the project dependencies by running npm install.
-3. run chapters
+3. Compile the TypeScript code by running npm run build.
+4. Run the examples for each chapter by executing the corresponding npm script.

 ```sh
 # replace number with chapter you want to see output from.
 npm run chapter:1
 ```

-Since most of the things will simply output some dummy text, is much better to just read from top to bottom the scripts themselves.
-Please refer to the sections below to find quick links, or simply head over to `./src` and navigate yourself around.
-Probably unnecessery to explain it, but still - make sure your node is up and running - `Node 16` at minimum, specified in engines too.
-No real reasons, but its the one, the code repo is tested and verified to work with.
-PS ECMA2020 target in the compiler requires a minimum of node-10v.
+Please note that most of the examples will output dummy text.
+To explore the code in more detail, it's recommended to read the scripts themselves.
+You can find the source code in the ./src directory and navigate through the chapters.

+Ensure that you have Node.js installed on your machine, preferably version 16 or higher as specified in the engines field of the package.json.
+The code repository has been tested and verified to work with Node.js 16.
+The ECMA2020 target in the TypeScript compiler requires a minimum of Node.js version 10.

+Feel free to explore the quick links provided below or dive into the source code to enhance your learning experience.
+Happy coding!

+> Note: The codebase is continuously tested and maintained, but please be aware that some sections may be under development or not covered in-depth.
+Your feedback and contributions are highly appreciated to make this repository more valuable for the TypeScript community.

+## **What's Inside?**

+Codebook covers a wide range of TypeScript topics, starting from the basics and gradually diving into more advanced concepts.
+Each topic is accompanied by clear and concise examples, allowing you to learn by doing.
+From primitive types and type aliases to classes, modules, and advanced type systems, Codebook has got you covered.

+## **Learning Path**
+This repository is designed as a crash course, guiding you from zero to hero in TypeScript.
+It's structured in a way that allows you to progressively build your knowledge and skills.
+Start with the fundamentals and work your way up, tackling more complex concepts as you go.
+Feel free to explore at your own pace and revisit topics whenever you need a refresher.

 ## **What is typescript?**